Packing: Tried and True Tips and Tricks

 • Prepare how you will pack.
 You will want to first pack the items you rarely use.

 • Do not wait until the last minute.
-Begin packing as soon as you find out you are moving, especially if you are doing all of the packing yourself.
+Begin packing as soon as you find out you are moving, especially if you are doing all the packing yourself.

 • Never pack combustible or restricted items.